Chrinkus/advent-of-code/2022/c/README.md

 # The C Journal

-This year I will be utilizing my general-purpose library [libcgs](https://github.com/Chrinkus/libcgs/tree/v0.5).
-With that dependency installed all that is needed to build these solutions is the following:
+This year I will be utilizing my general-purpose libraries [libcgs](https://github.com/Chrinkus/libcgs/tree/v0.5) and [fruity](https://github.com/Chrinkus/fruity.git).
+CMake will take care of those dependencies when you run the following commands:

 ```
 $ mkdir build